Lawsuits For Pittsburgh Asbestos Exposure – Fisher Scientific Job Sites

-If you or a loved one worked at a Fisher Scientific location and are experiencing symptoms of asbestos-related sickness, contact the asbestos lawyers at D’Amico Law Offices today at (412) 652-9300.
+If you or a loved one worked at a Fisher Scientific location and are experiencing symptoms of asbestos-related sickness, contact our asbestos lawyers at D’Amico Law Offices, LLC, today by calling 412-906-8180.
 Asbestos exposure lawsuits have limited filing deadlines, so it is essential that you act quickly.

-What Do I Do If I Was Exposed to Asbestos at a Fisher Scientific Job Site?
+What To Do If You Were Exposed To Asbestos At A Fisher Scientific Job Site

 Fisher Scientific has used asbestos at many of its job sites.
 Asbestos was mainly used in laboratory products that were made to insulate equipment from extreme heat.
 Many workers who wore and handled products containing asbestos have been exposed.
 This widespread exposure has led to many cases of asbestos-related cancers developing in Fisher Scientific workers.

 At D’Amico Law Offices, our asbestos exposure attorneys have years of experience in investigating and researching claims.
-We have a significant amount of statistical data and evidence for causation involving asbestos at many job sites in Pennsylvania.
+They have a significant amount of statistical data and evidence for causation involving asbestos at many job sites in Pennsylvania.
 Our team excels at the techniques and data analysis required to prove exposure at a Fisher Scientific job site.
-We will aggressively litigate your case on your behalf.
+They will aggressively litigate your case on your behalf.

 The company now known as Thermo Fisher Scientific was founded in 1902 by a young engineering graduate named Chester Fisher.
 Then called Scientific Materials, the company was the first of its kind to offer testing agents and laboratory equipment in the Pittsburgh area.
 Fisher first produced lab measurement tools and then expanded by organic growth and acquisitions.

 Fisher Scientific used asbestos and asbestos fibers in many of its laboratory items.
-They manufactured asbestos-containing products for their own workers to use and for sale to other companies.
+It manufactured asbestos-containing products for its own workers to use and for sale to other companies.
 Until the early 1970s, businesses and individuals were not aware of the extreme danger of asbestos exposure.
-Fisher Scientific sold lab gloves, burner pads, ovens, and fume hoods that were insulated with asbestos to hospitals, schools, and commercial institutions.
+Fisher Scientific sold lab gloves, burner pads, ovens and fume hoods that were insulated with asbestos to hospitals, schools and commercial institutions.
 This means that people in a variety of workplaces were exposed to asbestos products from Fisher Scientific for years, if not decades.

-The first asbestos regulations were begun in 1973, and surprisingly, efforts to fully ban asbestos use in the US continue to this day.
-The US has not fully banned asbestos in all environments, meaning workers continue to risk exposure when companies like Fisher Scientific fail to take adequate measures to protect their employees.
-In 1977, internal memos at Fisher Scientific indicated they thought asbestos-containing products would soon become unmarketable as the general public became more aware of the danger.
+The first asbestos regulations were established in 1973, and, surprisingly, efforts to fully ban asbestos use in the U.S. continue to this day.
+The U.S. has not fully banned asbestos in all environments, meaning workers continue to risk exposure when companies like Fisher Scientific fail to take adequate measures to protect their employees.
+In 1977, internal memos at Fisher Scientific indicated that it thought asbestos-containing products would soon become unmarketable as the general public became more aware of the danger.

 Fisher Scientific started phasing out asbestos products in 1979, ending the use of the material completely by 1980.
 Despite this, many former employees and consumers of the products had been exposed and began filing claims, including new claims even now.

-Fisher Scientific has undergone ownership and name changes since 1980, such as their purchase by Allied Corporation in 1981.
-Allied owned the company privately until 1991, when Fisher Scientific was recreated as a public company named Fisher Scientific International, Inc. It then merged with Thermo Electron Corporation in 2006, forming Thermo Fisher Scientific.
+Fisher Scientific has undergone ownership and name changes since 1980, such as its purchase by Allied Corporation in 1981.
+Allied owned the company privately until 1991, when Fisher Scientific was re-created as a public company named Fisher Scientific International, Inc. It then merged with Thermo Electron Corporation in 2006, forming Thermo Fisher Scientific.

 Our family-run law firm provides a large professional legal team with access to an extensive database of resource material to build the necessary arguments for your claim.
-We will work hard to ensure you and your loved ones receive the justice you deserve.
-Contact us or call (412) 652-9300 today to schedule your free consultation.
+Our lawyers will work hard to ensure that you and your loved ones receive the justice you deserve.
+Contact us online or call 412-906-8180 today to schedule your free consultation.

 What Products Does Fisher Scientific Make?